 A participant generally will not recognize taxable income upon the grant of an incentive stock option.
 If a participant exercises an incentive stock option during employment or within three months after employment ends (12 months in the case of permanent and total disability), the participant will not recognize taxable income at the time of exercise for regular U.S. federal income tax purposes (although the participant generally will have taxable income for alternative minimum tax purposes at that time as if the stock option were a nonqualified stock option).
-If a participant sells or otherwise disposes of the shares acquired upon exercise of an incentive stock option after the later of (a) one year from the date the participant exercised the option and (b) two years from the grant date of the stock option, the participant generally will recognize long-term capital gain or loss equal to the difference between the amount the participant received in the disposition and the exercise price of the stock option.
-If a participant sells or otherwise disposes of an 'disqualifying disposition,'' and the participant generally will recognize taxable ordinary income in the year of disposition (or, if less, the excess of the amount realized on the disposition of the shares over the exercise price of the stock option).
+If a participant sells or otherwise disposes of the shares acquired upon exercise of an incentive stock option after the later of (a) one year from the date the participant exercised the option and (b) two years from the grant date of the stock option, the participant received in the disposition and the exercise price of the stock option.
+If a participant sells or otherwise disposes of shares acquired upon exercise of an incentive stock option.
+If a participant sells or otherwise disposes of shares acquired upon exercise price of the stock option.
+If a participant sells or otherwise disposes of shares acquired upon exercise price of the stock option.
+If a participant sells or otherwise disposes of shares acquired upon exercise of an incentive stock option.
+If a participant sells or otherwise disposes of shares acquired upon exercise of an incentive stock option.
+If a participant sells or otherwise disposes of shares acquired upon exercise of an incentive stock option before these holding period requirements are satisfied, the disposition will constitute a "disqualifying disposition," and the participant generally will recognize taxable ordinary income in the year of disposition (or, if less, the excess of the amount realized on the disposition of the shares over the exercise price of the stock option).
 The balance of the participant's gain on a disqualifying disposition, if any, will be taxed as short-term or long-term capital gain, as the case may be.